-7 Extending the functionality of LATEX, packages
+8 Extending the functionality of LATEX packages

-Because LATEX is OpenSource, many enthusiasts contribute to LATEX functionality by providing extensions, so called packages.
+Because IATEX is Open Source, many enthusiasts contribute to IATEX functionality by providing extensions, so called packages.
 The the Comprehensive TEX Archive Network (CTAN) contains packages and their documentation and is thus a good source for information.
-I strongly recommend you to look at any package documentation before using any package.
+I strongly recommend you to look at any package documentation posted on CTAN before using any package.

 Out of all the available packages, only a small fraction will likely be of use to you.
-A well known effect of being new to $IAT_EX$ is to go 'package crazy' and load almost anything.
+A well known effect of being new to IATEX is to go 'package crazy' and load almost anything.
 If this happens to you, then it will pass; but more severely, you may end up with unforeseen problems due to conflicts between certain packages.
 Some packages are also tailored to solve a particular problem for a given situation that may not apply to you.
 Much of this is stated in the package documentation.